thecherrytree/linkedInArticles/README.md

 The automation imports reside in the `supportingFunctions.py`.

+###Get Started
+1. You can simply view the data in the [data folder](https://github.com/thecherrytree/linkedInArticles/blob/master/data/)
+2. Clone the repository
+3. Ensure you have a python environment setup (PyCharm community is fine, you can also use VSCode or others...)
+4. Set up your own secrets file and import your secrets as variables
+5. Run the script to watch the selenium browser scrape data
+6. You can comment out `#build out the file of david greens articles (davidrgreen_articles.csv) in the data folder. supportingFunctions.build_article_file_of_david_green_articles(articles, browser)` in the `__init__.py` to skip the creation of the file

 Note: The secrets file referenced in `supportingFunctions.py` is used for automating authentication into linkedin using account credentials.
 If you submit a pull request on this code, please don't commit your account credentials.
 You can remove them from your files staged for commit by using: `git reset HEAD <secretsfile>`

 # Get Involved